BenjaminPollak/country_server/README.md

 - [IP Stack](https://ipstack.com/)
 - [IP Info](https://ipinfo.io/)

+## Libraries

+I chose to use Axios and Express, as these sped up development and are industry standard tools.

+## Simple Cache

+I implemented a caching mechanism that simply uses a JSON object attached to my express app.

 # Further Work

 Given that I was instructed to limit myself to two hours of effort and my expertise in backend lie more with Python and Golang, there were several crucial items I didn't get to.
 I will go through each and describe what I would have done.

 ## Implement should_use_ipstack

 Currently, this function is only stubbed out.
-I would implement, probably leveraging the solution described below in `Per-Vendor Global Configurable Rate Limit`.
+I would implement this, probably leveraging the solution described below in `Per-Vendor Global Configurable Rate Limit`.

 ## Per-Vendor Global Configurable Rate Limit

 I started working on this but did not complete it.
-Had I had more time, I likely would have explored a solution like redis as opposed to open source JS libraries, which I had trouble implementing.
+Had I had more time, I likely would have implemented a fixed window solution.

 ## Testing